Skip to Content

 5 Ways to Brew Coffee Camping and Backpacking

-- Aeropress Go: For a stronger, more espresso-like cup, the Aeropress Go makes up to three shots at a time, to which you can add water for an Americano-style serving if you so desire.
+• Multifunctional: For a stronger, more espresso-like cup, the Aeropress Go makes up to two small, strong shots at a time, to which you can add water for an Americano-style serving if you desire.
 It handily packs up in an easy-to-go package.

-- GSI Mini Espresso: For the strongest coffee we’ve ever enjoyed outdoors, the GSI Mini Espresso maker is available in 1-cup and 4-cup varieties and very closely resembles A Bialetti Moka pot espresso maker in form and function, but is lighter and built camping excursions.
+• Stovetop Espresso: For the strongest coffee we’ve ever enjoyed outdoors, the GSI Mini Espresso is available in 1-cup and 4-cup varieties and very closely resembles A Bialetti Moka pot espresso maker in form and function, but is lighter and built for camping excursions.

-- Alpine Start Original Blend: Instant coffee is rarely palatable (you may know this if you saw our review of store bought instant coffees), but a staple of ultralight backpackers.
+• Instant: Instant coffee is rarely palatable (you may know this if you saw our review of store bought instant coffees), but it’s a staple of ultralight backpackers.
 So if you’re gonna drink instant, upgrade to a better formula.
-This one from Alpine Start tastes waaay better than the stuff from the coffee aisle at Kroger.
-If we’re being honest, though, our favorite is the Alpine Start Dirty Chai Latte.
+This article highlights 4 instant coffees that don’t suck, but Alpine Start tastes waaay better than the stuff from the coffee aisle at Kroger.
+Our favorite is the Alpine Start Dirty Chai Latte.

-- Sea 2 Summit Frontier Ultralight Collapsible Pour Over: The collapsible filter weighs in at just 2 oz without a paper filter.
+2. MiiR Pourigami Collapsible Pour Over: The collapsible filter weighs in at a little heavier than plastic or silicone filters, but it’s solid and should last a lifetime.
 Paper filters make for easier cleanup, but when backpacking, you’ll have to pack it out.

 Post-Coffee Cleanup, Ranked

-- Aeropress Go: Literally just pop out the puck and you’re done.
-And the round filter is tiny.
+3. Aeropress Go: Literally just pop out the puck and you’re done.
 Too easy.

 Leave No Trace (Pack it In, Pack it Out)